We’ve compiled 7 sales training videos that will get you inspired, ready to close, and, who knows, they may even change the way you sell.

 Brand videos are designed to tell your brand’s story and build an emotional connection with your target audience.
 These videos typically feature a mix of footage (like customer testimonials, product shots, and behind-the-scenes footage) and on-screen text or a voiceover narration.
 Brand videos can be used at various points throughout the sales process, but they’re especially effective at the top of the funnel, when potential customers are just getting to know your brand.

 Lyft has a series of these videos, and they are nothing short of inspirational!
 The videos help to humanize the brand and show exactly why people choose LYFT.
 With over 2 million views (and counting) lots of people may have been introduced to LYFT because of this video and that’s powerful.

 This short and engaging and engaging video from Puls shows exactly what their product offering is.
 A prospective customer gets enough information in 28 seconds to know if Puls is right for them, allowing them to feel confident to take next steps.

 This product demonstration from InVison shows all of the value propositions that a salesperson needs to tell a customer.
 But, it’s not just practical, it’s also entertaining!
 It gives viewers a flavour of what to expect from InVision and does it in an engaging way.

 The cost video from Sheffield Metals is a little longer than the others on this list, but that works for this type of video.
 The company has different product offerings and people want to know the prices of them.
-The video uses a mixture of live action and animation to keep viewers interested for the full video, ensuring they are informed and ready once it’s over.
+The video uses a mixture of live action and engaging animation to keep viewers interested for the full video, ensuring they are informed and ready once it’s over.